 Bankruptcy Hot Spots Linger -- Are You Living in One?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »In any downturn, bankruptcies are a trailing indicator.
+Opinions expressed by Entrepreneur contributors are their own.In any downturn, bankruptcies are a trailing indicator.
 That's because companies hang on as long as they can, take their licks, and then finally throw in the towel when they exhaust their resources.

 Though the economy has perked up a bit over the past nine months, bankruptcy rates in many cities continue to climb, raising troubling questions for companies about whether their suppliers, partners and possibly customers are a good credit risk.